buddhamagnet/cv/README.md

 ## SKILLSET

 * **Go**: working with Go for nearly 3 years now, building out an event-driven distributed content platform at The Economist.
-Instrumental in bringing the language to the organization, securing training with Bill Kennedy and mentoring new hires.
+Instrumental in bringing the language to the organization, securing training with [Bill Kennedy](https://www.linkedin.com/in/william-kennedy-5b318778/) and mentoring new hires.
 Outside The Economist, contributed to numerous Go OSS projects and open sourced some libraries we built in house.
 Also work closely with [Todd McLeod](https://www.udemy.com/course/learn-how-to-code/#instructor-1), who created the best-selling Go courses on Udemy, on his [social education platform](https://greatercommons.com/).
+Bill was kind enough to say this about me:
+> "In the early days when I was learning and teaching Go, I had the pleasure of meeting Dave.
+Dave was writing Go and introducing it into his projects as an early adopter.
+Dave was there to help me as well since he had experience I didn't have yet.
+If you are looking for a top notch engineer with the ability to lead/manage teams and projects, Dave is someone you need to consider."
 * Example OSS contributions to Go projects: [bluemonday](https://github.com/microcosm-cc/bluemonday/commits?author=buddhamagnet), [Docker](https://github.com/docker/docker/commit/6fd8e485c85c4f8ca62578d0840bdeddc4cba151), [caddy](https://github.com/caddyserver/caddy/commits?author=buddhamagnet) and [godep](https://github.com/tools/godep/commits?author=buddhamagnet).
 Example of libraries built by myself and open sourced from The Economist - [cloudcheck](https://github.com/EconomistDigitalSolutions/cloudcheck) and [ramlapi](https://github.com/EconomistDigitalSolutions/ramlapi).
 * **JavaScript**: fully proficient in ES6 and have both worked directly on the Economist front end team and providing support from the Content Platform.
 Technologies included [React](https://reactjs.org/), [Redux](http://redux.js.org/) and [Vue](https://vuejs.org/), as well as working with [GraphQL](http://graphql.org/) and the [Apollo platform](https://www.apollographql.com/) and building AWS Lambda functions for event-driven systems.
 * **Python**: conversant with Python 3, which is used for a fleet of Lambda functions at The Economist.